nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The Sense of an Ending, Julian Barnes

+_(Il senso di una fine, Einaudi)_

+★★★★☆

+Memory can deceive us, and our actions have consequences that we often cannot predict or fully understand.
+Barnes brilliantly shows how the protagonist selectively remembers events, usually distorting them in his favor.
+Self-justification and self-deception characterize Tony's narrative, as he always tends to present himself in a favorable light, minimizing his flaws and responsibilities.
+Guilt and responsibility emerge towards the end, when Tony discovers the role he played in his friend's fate.

+> History is that version of the past we have chosen to believe.

 ### Lonesome Dove, Larry McMurtry

 ★★★★☆